Can An Image Classifier Suffice For Action Recognition?: Experiments

 \textbf{How does an image layout affect the performance?} The layout of a super image determines how spatio-temporal patterns are embedded in it.
-We hypothesize that the layout could affect the learning effectiveness of a model.
 To analyze this, we trained a SIFAR model on SSV2 for each layout illustrated in Fig.~\ref{fig:grid}.
 As shown in Table~\ref{table:layout}, a strip layout performs the worst while a grid layout produces the best results, which confirms our hypothesis.

-\textbf{Does absolute positioning embedding help?} Absolute Position Embedding (APE) assigns fixed or learnable position information to each token in a transformer model, and it has been proven helpful to vision transformers such as ViT~\cite{ViT_dosovitskiy2021an}.
-However, the Swin paper~\cite{Swin_Liu_2021tq} shows that when relative position bias are added, APE is only moderately beneficial for classification, but not for object detection and segmentation.
+\textbf{Does absolute positioning embedding help?} Swin paper~\citep{Swin_Liu_2021tq} shows that when relative position bias are added, Absolute Position Embedding (APE) is only moderately beneficial for classification, but not for object detection and segmentation.
 They thus conclude that inductive bias that encourages certain translation invariance is still important for vision tasks.
-To find out whether or not APE is effective in our approach, we add APE to each frame rather than each token.
+To find out whether or not APE is effective in our proposed approach, we add APE to each frame rather than each token.
 The results in Table~\ref{table:ape} indicate that APE slightly improves model accuracy on SSV2, but is harmful to Kinetics400.
 In our main results, we thus apply APE to SSV2 only.